vbhvtrpthi/dsa-in-js/README.md

-# Arijit-DSA Package in JS
+# Vaibhav-DSA Package in JS

 ## A Data Structures and Algorithms library for NodeJS